Health Benefits of DHA: An Omega-3 Fatty Acid in Fish and Algae

 DHA is beneficial for brain function and cognition as well as sight.
 It seems to be very important in the outer membranes of neurons (nerve cells), especially in those involved in the transmission of nerve impulses from one neuron to another.

 There are other suspected health benefits of DHA.
-A link between DHA in the diet and improved memory has often been observed.
+A link between an adequate amount of DHA in the diet and improved memory has often been observed.

 A low brain level of docosahexaenoic acid seems to be a risk factor for Alzheimer's disease.
 As yet, it's unknown if the nutrient can treat the disease.

-A group of scientists investigated the level of omega-3 fatty acids in the brains of 800 military service members who had committed suicide and in 800 service members matched with the people who had committed suicide with respect to gender, age and rank.
+A group of scientists investigated the level of omega-3 fatty acids in 800 military service members who had committed suicide and in 800 service members who hadn't committed suicide.
+The two groups were matched with respect to gender, age and rank.

 As obesity increases in North America, so does the incidence of liver disease.
 According to the American Liver Foundation, about 25% of the U.S. population have nonalcoholic fatty liver disease.
 This includes about 75% of the obese population.
 Fatty liver disease may progress to more serious disorders, including cirrhosis of the liver, liver cancer and a condition known as nonalcoholic steatohepatitis, or NASH, all of which may be fatal.

 When a person develops NASH, the liver becomes scarred during a process called fibrosis.
+Fibres made of protein collect in the scarred areas.
 In studies involving lab animals, researchers found that DHA reduced the level of proteins found in NASH fibrosis by more than 65%.
 EPA had "comparatively little" effect on the protein level.

-DHA passes through the placenta from a woman to her fetus and is essential for the development of her baby's brain and vision.
+DHA passes through the placenta from a woman to her fetus and is essential for the development of the baby's brain and vision.
 DHA supplements are often recommended for pregnant women for this reason.
-However, some research suggests that the fetus gets all the DHA that it needs from its mother's body - even without supplementation - and that supplementation isn't beneficial.
-Older research suggested that DHA supplementation is helpful for a developing baby, although some of the research didn't differentiate between DHA and EPA.
+However, some research suggests that the fetus gets all of the DHA that it needs from its mother's body—even without supplementation—and that supplementation isn't beneficial.
+Other research suggested that DHA supplementation is helpful for a developing baby, although some of the research doesn't differentiate between DHA and EPA.
 This is an area that needs much more investigation.

 Once the baby is born, he or she continues to receive DHA through the mother's milk.
 Docosahexaenoic acid is added to many infant formulas for those babies who don't drink milk made by their mother.